TNDC2002/PEproject/documents/report.md

 - Environment: The test stage uses the node:16 Docker image as the execution environment.
 - Actions:
-  - The pipeline changes the directory to views/React, removes existing nodemodules and package-lock.json files, and installs dependencies using npm install.
+  - The pipeline changes the directory to views/React, removes existing node-modules and package-lock.json files, and installs dependencies using npm install.
   - Finally, it runs the tests using the npm test command.

 2. Build Stage: